Donato89/Donato89/README.md

 👀 I’m interested in Computer PROGRAMMING.
 AKA Computer Science, computer Engineering, electronics Technology (ET, EET), Bio-Medical, IT Manager.
 AKA Software ENGINEER, or SYSTEMS Engineer.

 - 🌱 I’m currently learning Computer Science at all Levels.
 Have one (1) Graduate degree, so Learning, Java all the up to: FULL STACK, CLOUD Computing.
-- 💞️ I’m looking to collaborate on Electrical engioneering problems.
+- 💞️ I’m looking to collaborate on Electrical engineering problems.
+Also, EE to provide Clean Water to Poor nations.
 - 📫 How to reach me - contact me here.
 - 😄 Pronouns: Mr. Donato, Senior Donato.
 - ⚡ Fun fact:  Using Electrical Wave analysis, (Or Mechanical Wave physics), to study the Stock markets.